-Empirical results show that the average $\overline{x}_i(k)$ converges to the optimal value $x_i^*$ asymptotically. \begin{remark} Equation \eqref{omega_bs1} defines what is called an integral control action in tracking control.
-The overall consumption should ``track'' the available capacity, i.e. approximate it.
+Empirical results show that the time-averaged consumption $\overline{x}_i(k)$ converges to the optimal value $x_i^*$ asymptotically. \begin{remark}[Integral control action] Equation \eqref{omega_bs1} defines what is called an integral control action in tracking control.
+The overall consumption by the community should ``track'' the available capacity, i.e., approximate it.
 In other words, the objective of the integrator is to ensure that the tracking error $e(k) = \sum_{i=1}^N x_i(k) -C_x \approx 0$ asymptotically. \end{remark}

-\begin{remark} The policy for $\sigma_i(\Omega(k),\overline{x}_i(k))$ in \eqref{sigma_bs} is to ensure that asymptotically, $g_i'({\overline{x}}_i(k)) = g_j'({\overline{x}}_j(k))$ for all consumers $i,j$.
-As is discussed in \cite{Griggs2016}, convergence of the above algorithm and strict convexity of all cost functions (and of course assuming existence of a feasible solution in the constraint set) is enough to imply that Problem \ref{prob_des} is solved asymptotically for the consumption case. \end{remark}
+\begin{remark}[Consensus of derivatives] The policy for $\sigma_i(\Omega(k),\overline{x}_i(k))$ in \eqref{sigma_bs} is to ensure that asymptotically, $g_i'({\overline{x}}_i(k)) = g_j'({\overline{x}}_j(k))$, for all consumers $i$ and $j$.
+As is discussed in \cite{Griggs2016}, the convergence of the above algorithm and strict convexity of all cost functions (and of course assuming the existence of a feasible solution in the constraint set) is enough to imply that Problem \ref{prob_des} is solved asymptotically for the consumption case. \end{remark}